FS-1 on the Apple II (1980) Meigs - FS2000

 Your webmaster

-The last Dutch FlightsIm Weekend on 5/6 November 2005 in the Dutch Aviation Museum (or Theme Park) Aviodrome at Lelystad was again a huge success.
-Not in the least because of all the work by our great organiser Frans Broekhuijsen.
+The last Dutch FlightsIm Weekend on 3&4 November 2007 in the Dutch Aviation Museum Aviodrome Lelystad was again a huge success.
+Not in the least because of all the work by our great chief Frans Broekhuijsen.

 With more participants and more visitors then ever before in this fantastic venue this probably deserves the title Biggest FS Event in the World".

-The next FS-Weekend will take place at the same venuein November 2006, hopefully with FS-X. See you?
+The next FS-Weekend will take place at the same venue on 2 & 3 November 2008, See you?

 Introductionclick for larger picture